 Trading by an insider on the basis of material non-public information; Trading by a non-insider on the basis of material non-public information, where the information was disclosed in violation of an insider’s duty or was misappropriated; or, Communicating material non-public information to others.

-Personal Trading Procedures All employees of AAC are required to submit reports to the Chief Compliance Officer for review in order to determine whether their investment activity conflicts with the best interests of our clients.
+Personal Trading Procedures All employees of Asset Advisors are required to submit reports to the Chief Compliance Officer for review in order to determine whether their investment activity conflicts with the best interests of our clients.
 Reports must include every account in which the employee, and any member of their household, has ownership and control.